-^{1.} In this table, "investees" means Guangdong Synergy Ballard Hydrogen Power Co., Ltd., a joint venture formed in China of which we hold a 10% equity interest and Weichai Ballard Hy-Energy Technologies Co., Ltd., a joint venture formed in China, of which we hold a 49% equity interest.
+1. In this table, "investees" means Weichai Ballard Hy-Energy Technologies Co., Ltd., a joint venture formed in China, of which we hold a 49% equity interest.

-- OEM customers and system integrators that use the stacks to produce fuel cell systems for power solutions.
-As the fuel cell stack provider, we are the power inside the system. - 3.
-Fuel cell modules: We design and build, including specifying and procuring balance of plant components, self-contained FCveloCity[®] and FCmoveTM motive modules using our fuel cell stacks that are plug-and-play into commercial vehicle powertrains.
-We also design and build self-contained FCwaveTM modules designed for marine applications and FCrailTM for rail applications.
+- applications.
 As a fuel cell module provider, we make it easier for OEMs and system integrators to create fuel cell powertrains. - 4.
-Fuel cell systems: We also build complete fuel cell systems, FCgen[®]-H2PM and Cleargen[TM] products, for stationary power markets that are designed to solve certain power needs of our customers, including back-up for critical infrastructure and MW distributed power generation. - 5.
-Energy system and powertrain integration: We provide complete energy system (fuel cell + battery + controller + high and low voltage distribution), powertrain design and integration services, and vehicle integration services, to support our customer fuel cell vehicle development programs. - 6.
-Technology Solutions: We offer engineering services to our customers for special fuel cell product development. - 7.
+Fuel cell systems: We also build complete fuel cell systems, FCgen®-H2PM and CleargenTM products, for stationary power markets that are designed to solve certain power needs of our customers, including back-up for critical infrastructure and MW distributed power generation. - 5.
+Technology Solutions: We offer engineering services to our customers for specialized integration of our products or, specific to partnerships, custom fuel cell product development. - 6.
 After Sales Services: We offer our customers after sales services including in and out of warranty support, service contracts, spare part management, fleet monitoring and training.